pranabekka/pranabekka.github.io/content/drafts/test-ref.md

   keeps as much space as possible to display content

+- simple syntax highlighting

+  i don't want the multi-coloured stuff because it won't fit in with the rest of the site, and will draw attention to itself.

 ```
 a pre-formatted code block that's attempting to exceed the width of the container
 ```